tiffanysimione/Project-Portfolio-Site/README.md

 1.The Hamburger Icon
 This code adds a clickable button (the "hamburger" element) that toggles the visibility of a menu when clicked.

 2.The Carousel
 Was made referencing the corgi lab:

 3.Dark mode
 This code creates a button  "switch" element) that toggles the appearance of the webpage between  light mode and a dark mode when clicked.
+The code adds two event listeners.
+One listener is added to an element with the class .switch, and the other listener is added to an element with the class .switch2.

 There are no special install instructions for this site.